PretendoNetwork/mk7-authentication/README.md

-# Super Mario Maker - Authentication
+# Mario Kart 7 - Authentication
-### Pretendo Super Mario Maker authentication server
+### Pretendo Mario Kart 7 authentication server

 ## About
-Only handles WiiU at this point.
-Only has enough implemented to get the Super Mario Maker app booting.
-Lots of things are not implemented
+Can get into matches.
+That's about it xD